 You were practicing a magic trick

-The courtroom’s eyes lull for a moment under the opening stanza.
+The courtroom’s eyes lull for a moment under the opening lines.
 The word stress is somehow perfect, like a metronome of syllables.

-“What other imagery did they use on you?”
+“Tell us about the imagery they used on you?”
 I ask.

 Crying Lightning shrugs, and from the folds of her jacket falls other descriptions.